kmharrington/jbolo/README.md

         ApertureFuncs
         atmos

-- The Aperture function pickle files required to calcualate the horn-horn correlation factors.
+- The Aperture function pickle files are required to calcualate the horn-horn correlation factors.
 Those live in the jbolo/ApertureFuncs directory.
 The code will find them if you define that environment variable;  your other option is to run things directly from your jbolo directory, or make symlinks to the relevant places.